AsuLinBeats/AsuLinBeats-Unity_Learn1_2D_Advanture/README.md

 # AsuLinBeats-Unity_Learn1_2D_Advanture

+### This is for recording my learning and application only, from UoW

 ## This game is a basic 2D pixel advanture game with basic function based on Unity using C Sharp.
 ### it achieves: